You are here

 Provide the children in your preK program with a visit to the garden classroom.
 Explore a wildlife habitat garden planned by children and their families from the Family Stewardship Collaborative (see below).

-Thanks to Kiwanis Club of Albuquerque, longtime community supporter of children through built outdoor environments, preK classrooms may visit free of charge on Wednesday mornings.
+Thanks to Kiwanis Club of Albuquerque, longtime community supporter of children through built outdoor environments, preK classrooms may visit free of charge on Wednesday mornings, once a year.

 Let us give you time to explore bugs, dig worms, water plants, search for shelters, sow seedlings, collect building materials, sing songs -- discover together in a garden classroom.
 Themes vary each month: Soil - February & November; Seeds - March & October; Pollination - April & September; Photosynthesis & Water - May & August.
 An outline of the program will be emailed to the teacher who registers.